-This month marks the emphasize on individuals and organizations joining to support the mission to eliminate the challenges of hydrocephalus by raising awareness through education and advocacy.
+During September, individuals and organizations raise awareness through education, advocacy, or in covid-times in 2020, a social media campaign (get involved here!).
 This is particularly important since progress in new treatment methods or means of prevention have not kept pace due to lack of attention and research funding for this condition.

 Hydrocephalus is a build-up of cerebrospinal fluid (CSF) within the brain’s cavities called ventricles, causing the brain to swell.
 This fluid can lead to a variety of neurological problems.
 Although commonly associated with the pediatric population (it is the most common reason for pediatric brain surgery), hydrocephalus affects those of all ages.
 Its causes include brain injury, infection, tumor, as well as unknown reasons or as part of the aging process.
 The only treatment for hydrocephalus is surgery, either for the implantation of a shunt, or a process called endoscopic third ventriculostomy (ETV).

 For more than 30 years, the Hydrocephalus Association has been providing support and resources, as well as strategic research initiatives.
 To learn more, you can visit their website to see the yearly awareness campaign.

 The difficulty with hydrocephalus is that this disability is often not immediately visually apparent.
 Many people with this condition look “normal.”
 Thus, it is sometimes called an “invisible disability.”
 However, hydrocephalus results in a variety of potential physical and intellectual problems.